viteo/small3dlib/README.md

 ## limitations

-- Some values, like screen resolution, are a compile-time option due to performance and simplicity, and **can't change during runtime**.
 - **No scenegraph** (object parenting), just a scene list.
 Parenting can still be achieved by using cutom transform matrices.
 - Though performance is high, due to multiplatformness it **probably can't match platform-specific rasterizers written in assembly**.
 - There is **no far plane**.